Switch .com Best Exchange Rates .com Best Exchange Rates .com Best Exchange Rates

 The key is reducing excessive costs and fees

-Generally speaking, if you are buying Euro with Pound Sterling, then it's better for the GBP/EUR exchange rate to be higher.
+Generally speaking, if you are buying Euro with British pound, then it's better for the GBP/EUR exchange rate to be higher.

 However working against you are the fees all foreign exchange providers charge for providing their service.
 These fees is usually contained within the exchange rate margin (or difference to the mid-rate).